mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 }
 ```

-Once the cluster type is adjusted accordingly, we can proceed to add a new shard:
+Once the cluster type is adjusted accordingly, ensure to restart the application clients.
+If you don't reconnect the application clients, your application may suffer from data outages.

+We can now proceed to add an additional second shard:

 ```
 resource "mongodbatlas_advanced_cluster" "test" {